 The 2023 Tesla Model 3 has seen a recent price drop, and certain models may now qualify for the federal tax credit depending on their MSRP.
 The Model 3 is one of the best-selling EVs on the market and is built for safety, with a five-star NHTSA rating in all categories, acceleration of 0 to 60 mph in 3.1 seconds, and long-range capabilities with up to 358-mile estimated range.

 Toyota BZ4X (Starting at $42,000)

 Toyota is back in the electric vehicle segment with the new BZ4X SUV.
-The BZ4X makes our honorable mentions as the base model is closer to $40,000, but unfortunately, it does not qualify for the federal tax credit now that the new regulations are in effect.
-The electric SUV is available in front and all-wheel drive, with the front-wheel drive option offering up to 252 miles of range.
+The BZ4X makes our honorable mentions as the base model is closer to $40,000.
+The electric SUV is offered in front and all-wheel drive, with up to 252 miles of range.
 Two trims are available, XLE [Electric Driver Specs: 2023 Toyota BZ4X XLE] and Limited [Electric Driver Specs: 2023 Toyota BZ4X Limited].
 Both trims come in either FWD or AWD and single or dual motors.

 Nissan ARIYA (Starting at $43,190)